 |---|---|---|---|

-| Aviator Sunglasses | Yes | Yes | Metal frames might sometimes cause extra screening |
+| Aviator sunglasses | Yes | Yes | Metal frames might sometimes cause extra screening |

-| Wayfarer Sunglasses | Yes | Yes | Travel friendly styles |
+| Wayfarer sunglasses | Yes | Yes | Travel friendly styles |

-| Round Sunglasses | Yes | Yes | Best stored in a hard case to avoid bending |
+| Round sunglasses | Yes | Yes | Store them in a hard case to avoid damage |

-| Cat-Eye Sunglasses | Yes | Yes | Can scratch easily in checked luggage |
+| Cat-Eye sunglasses | Yes | Yes | Can scratch easily in checked luggage |

-| Oversized Sunglasses | Yes | Yes | Bulky frames should be protected from pressure damage. |
+| Oversized sunglasses | Yes | Yes | Bulky frames should be protected from pressure damage. |

-| Polarized Sunglasses | Yes | Yes | Popular for reducing glare during flights |
+| Polarized sunglasses | Yes | Yes | Popular for reducing glare during flights |

-| Prescription Sunglasses | Yes | Yes | TSA may briefly ask you to remove them for identification |
+| Prescription sunglasses | Yes | Yes | The TSA officers may ask you to remove them |

-| Sports Sunglasses | Yes | Yes | Lightweight and durable for travel |
+| Sports sunglasses | Yes | Yes | Lightweight and durable for travel |

-| Designer Sunglasses | Yes | Yes | Expensive pairs are safer in carry-on baggage |
+| Designer sunglasses | Yes | Yes | It is best to place expensive sunglasses in carry-on |

-| Mirrored Sunglasses | Yes | Yes | No airline or TSA restrictions |
+| Mirrored sunglasses | Yes | Yes | No airline or TSA restrictions |

-| Photochromic / Transition Sunglasses | Yes | Yes | Allowed like regular eyeglasses |
+| Photochromic / transition sunglasses | Yes | Yes | Allowed like normal eyeglasses |

-| Clip-On Sunglasses | Yes | Yes | Small accessories are fine in both bags |
+| Clip-on sunglasses | Yes | Yes | Small accessories are fine in both bags |

-| Folding Sunglasses | Yes | Yes | Compact and convenient for travel |
+| Folding sunglasses | Yes | Yes | Compact and convenient for travel |

-| Wooden Frame Sunglasses | Yes | Yes | Fragile frames should be packed carefully |
+| Wooden frame sunglasses | Yes | Yes | Make sure to pack fragile frames carefully |

-| Smart Sunglasses (Bluetooth/Camera) | Usually Yes | Usually Yes | Battery powered models may need to stay in carry-on if they contain lithium batteries |
+| Smart Sunglasses (bluetooth / camera) | Usually Yes | Usually Yes | Battery powered models may need to stay in carry-on if they contain lithium batteries |

-| Kids’ Sunglasses | Yes | Yes | No special restrictions apply |
+| Kids’ sunglasses | Yes | Yes | No special restrictions apply |

-| Reading Sunglasses | Yes | Yes | Treated the same as regular eyewear |
+| Reading sunglasses | Yes | Yes | Treated the same as regular eyewear |

-| Safety Sunglasses | Yes | Yes | Industrial or protective lenses are generally allowed |
+| Safety sunglasses | Yes | Yes | Industrial or protective lenses are generally allowed |

-| Ski or Snow Goggles | Yes | Yes | Best if packed in a protective pouch or case |
+| Ski or snow goggles | Yes | Yes | Best if packed in a protective pouch or case |

-| Fashion Costume Sunglasses | Yes | Yes | Novelty designs are generally allowed unless they have prohibited features |
+| Fashion costume sunglasses | Yes | Yes | Novelty designs are generally allowed unless they have prohibited features |

 How To Protect Sunglasses When Traveling?